-The history of Voodoo magic
+The History of Voodoo Magic

-A birth in West Africa
+A Birth in West Africa

-And an establishment in the Americas
+And a settlement in the Americas

-The different branches of Voodoo
+The Different Branches of Voodoo

 Voodoo is actually plural; it varies considerably from one region to another, resulting in several distinct branches.